laradock/laradock/docs/_settings/content/getting-started/index.md

 If you are using **Docker Toolbox** (VM), do one of the following:

 - Upgrade to Docker [Native](https://www.docker.com/products/docker) for Mac/Windows (Recommended).
-Check out [Upgrading LaraDock](#upgrading-laradock)
+Check out [Upgrading Laradock](#upgrading-laradock)
-- Use LaraDock v3.* (Visit the `LaraDock-ToolBox` [Branch](https://github.com/laradock/laradock/tree/LaraDock-ToolBox)).
+- Use Laradock v3.* (Visit the `Laradock-ToolBox` [Branch](https://github.com/laradock/laradock/tree/Laradock-ToolBox)).

 <br>

->**Warning:** If you used an older version of LaraDock it's highly recommended to rebuild the containers you need to use [see how you rebuild a container](#Build-Re-build-Containers) in order to prevent errors as much as possible.
+>**Warning:** If you used an older version of Laradock it's highly recommended to rebuild the containers you need to use [see how you rebuild a container](#Build-Re-build-Containers) in order to prevent as much errors as possible.

 <br>